-He lives on a 400-acre farm outside of Kansas City with his wife Hilary and has two children (Meg and Michael) three step-children (Kyle, Kelly and Ross) and three grandchildren.
+He lives on a 400-acre farm outside of Kansas City with his wife Hilary and has two children (Meg and Michael) three step-children (Kyle, Kelly and Ross) and four grandchildren.

 Watson’s name is in the first paragraph of any reckoning of golf’s greatest players.
 His extraordinary numbers put him there.
 But so do all those things that one must see—and hear—to understand.
 In the end, the number that best defines Tom Watson is one: he is, truly, one-of-a-kind.”

 Height: 5 ft 9 in (1.75 m)